swiftlang/swift-org-website/server/guides/deploying/ubuntu.md

 cd swift-nio
 ```

-Once inside the project folder, use the following command to build the app though Docker and copy all build arifacts into `.build/install`.
+Once inside the project folder, use the following command to build the app though Docker and copy all build artifacts into `.build/install`.
 Since this example will be deploying to Ubuntu 18.04, the `-bionic` Docker image is used to build.

 ```sh
 docker run --rm \